Causes and Solutions for Orange Stains in Your Bathtub or Shower

 This moisture allows for a lot of various bacteria and even mold growth if you’re not careful and don’t clean your tub regularly.

-How to Clean Orange Stains in a Bathtub
+How to Clean Orange Stains in a Bathtub or Shower

 While finding orange water stains in a bathtub is unappealing, you don’t have to replace the entire tub to get rid of the stains (though it would certainly work).
 There are many DIY cleaning solutions that are effective against orange water stains and safe cleaning products you can purchase.
 Help your bathtub last longer by keeping it clean and maintained.